jmcolella/job_queue_project/README.md

 This project includes reference implementations written in Ruby and Javascript (with Node), our two most-used languages at Custora.
-You can find them under the reference_implementations folder of this project.
+You can find them under the reference_implementations folder.
 These implementations are given only for example purposes, and there is no requirement that you start by using one.
 They are intentionally simple, but using them will give you a head start in terms of connecting to the variouls API endpoints.